manbax/NovelWaifu/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 See the [open issues](https://github.com/SynthpX/wAIfuS/issues) for a full list of proposed features (and known issues).
-This project is inspired by the works of ardha27 and sociallyineptweeb